-We, Indians are extremely font of spicy foods that are full of oils.
-It is not a crime to enjoy these tasty foods at home.
+We, the Indians are extremely fond of spicy foods that are deep fried and full of oils/fats.
+It is not a crime to enjoy these delicacies at home occasionally.

-But, the after-effects of your cooking is what matters.
+But, what matters is the after-effects of your cooking.

 Generally, the oil, grease, soot etc are spread across your kitchen walls, ceiling and cupboards after the cooking.
-And, the regular exhaust fans can’t efficiently eliminate them.
+And, the regular exhaust fans are not efficient enough to eliminate them.

-And, that is where the Kitchen Chimneys come handy.
+And, that is where the Chimneys for Kitchen come handy.